ga-wdi-boston/orientation/README.md

 OS X
 ----
 Please upgrade to the latest version of OS X, Yosemite (10.10.5).
-After you're on the latest version of OS X, download & install an application called XCode through the App Store.

 Windows or Linux
 ----------------